Kameron Marlowe

-Kameron Marlowe (born June 11, 1997 in Kannapolis, North Carolina) is an American country music singer-songwriter signed to Columbia Nashville.
+Kameron Tekoa Marlowe (born June 11, 1997) is an American country music singer-songwriter signed to Columbia Nashville.
 He was a contestant on season 15 of NBC's The Voice.
 His debut single, "Giving You Up" was released on June 14, 2019.

 Early life and education

 Marlowe was born and raised in Kannapolis, North Carolina.
 He has a younger brother, Aidan.
 As a child, Kameron became interested in music through his grandfather, who listened to country radio when they went hunting and fishing together.
 He started singing in church when he was 10 years old and later became a worship leader.
 Marlowe attended A.L.
 Brown High School, where he joined a band and performed around town before graduating in 2015.

 In 2017, Marlowe's mother was diagnosed with a degenerative disc injury in her back and had to quit her job.
 To help support her, Marlowe dropped out of college and began working as an auto parts salesman for General Motors while playing gigs locally.